Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/bones.rst

 When clicking :kbd:`F`, similar to the previous case, you will see a new bone:

-- with the root placed on the selected root closest to the 3D cursor
+- With the root placed on the selected root closest to the 3D cursor.
-- with the tip placed on the other selected root
+- With the tip placed on the other selected root.
-- parented and connected to the bone owning the root used as the new bone's root
+- Parented and connected to the bone owning the root used as the new bone's root.

 If you try to move the new bone, Blender will update the interface and you will see that the new bone's root moves to the tip of the parent bone.